 It hurts so good.
 I’m talking of course, about foam rolling.
 You know, that studded little power strip of foam.
 Or as I like to call it, the pain enforcer.
 Foam rollers are used to assist in myofascial release, after a grueling WOD, long distance run, or gripping power lifting session.
 The reason we foam roll, or neglect to foam roll, is to not only make us cringe, but to both help you warm up and recover faster after a gut-wrenching workout.
 So what are we going to do?
 By now, you probably know that Swolverine is an evidence-based company.
-So, let’s see what the studies say about the benefits, and proper uses of foam rolling, to help us get back out on the floor to hammer out more thrusters.
+So, let’s see what the studies say about the proper uses and benefits of foam rolling to help us get back out on the floor to hammer out more thrusters.

 What Are The Benefits Of Foam Rolling?

 To date, there are a limited amount of studies covering the performance benefits of foam rolling for athletes.
 But, the research that is available suggests that foam rolling does most of what it promises to do – namely helping you warm up before your workout and recover faster.
-A small study published in the Journal Of Athletic Training examined the effects of foam rolling as a recovery tool after intense exercise protocol through assessment of pressure-pain threshold, sprint time, change-of-direction speed, power (broad-jump distance), and dynamic strength-endurance.
+A small study published in the Journal Of Athletic Training examined the effects of foam rolling as a muscle recovery tool after intense exercise protocol through assessment of pressure-pain threshold, sprint time, change-of-direction speed, power (broad-jump distance), and dynamic strength-endurance.
 The results suggested that foam rolling after a workout, is effective and reduced Delayed Onset Muscle Soreness (DOMS) and associated decrements in most dynamic performance measures [R].
 Often times, severe soreness and in some cases debilitating pain is what impedes your training sessions.

 A comprehensive and systematic review published in the International Journal of Sports Physical Therapy found that self-myofascial release with a foam-roller improved joint range of motion, enhanced post workout muscle recovery, and reduced the severity of DOMS [R,R].
 With better range of motion and increased flexibility, you’ll be able to perform advanced Olympic movements such as snatch, push-jerk, and power cleans with more efficient and effective form.